Stargate (film): Other media

+Video Games

+Two video games based on the film were published by Acclaim Entertainment: a 1995 side-scrolling platform game for the Super Nintendo Entertainment System and Sega Genesis, and a Tetris-like puzzle video game for the Game Gear and Game Boy.

 Cancelled film sequels

 Devlin and Emmerich always envisioned Stargate as the first part of a trilogy of films, but Parts 2 and 3 were never developed.
 At Comic-Con 2006, twelve years after the original film was released, Devlin stated that he was in early discussions with rights-holders MGM about finally bringing the final two parts to the screen.

 According to Devlin, the second film is intended to be set around twelve years after the original, with Jackson making a discovery that leads him back to Earth and to the uncovering of a new Stargate.
 The second entry would supposedly use a different mythology from the Egyptian one which formed the background to the original film, with the third installment tying these together to reveal that "all mythologies are actually tied together with a common thread that we haven't recognized before."
 Devlin stated that he hoped to enlist original stars Kurt Russell (Col. Jack O'Neil) and James Spader (Dr. Daniel Jackson) for the sequels.
-The actors have reportedly expressed an interest in participating in the project.
+The actors reportedly expressed an interest in participating in the project.

 The film trilogy would not directly tie into the series Stargate SG-1.
 According to Devlin, the relationship between the movie and the series is "we would just continue the mythology of the movie and finish that out.
 I think the series could still live on at the end of the third sequel.
 So we're going to try to not tread on their stories."
 Plans for sequels to the original film are unrelated to the development of straight-to-DVD films made as sequels to Stargate SG-1.
 According to Devlin, he and Emmerich had always planned to do three films with the potential for more, but MGM preferred to play out the television series first.